irrdnet/irrd/docs/database.rst

 The migrations are Python code, and should be reviewed after generation - alembic is helpful but far from perfect.
 The migration files also need to be in source control.
+Alembic keeps state of which migrations have been run on a particular database in the `alembic_version` table.

 To upgrade or initialise a database to the latest version, run::